The Parker Family: Characters and story

 Don Becker created and produced the program, with Chuck Vincent and Oliver Barbour as directors.
 Priscilla Kent was the writer.

 The program was sponsored by Woodbury Soap and Ipana toothpaste.The theme song was Deep Purple.
+In the 1940-41 season, The Parker Family finished with a 13.0 rating, good enough for 26th place overall (and winning its Sunday 9:15-9:30 timeslot).
+In 1941-42, it slipped to 12.8 and 37th place, second in its timeslot to Fred Allen; both seasons, the program had Walter Winchell as a lead-in.

 Airdates and availability

 The Parker Family aired weekly on CBS from July to October 1939, then switched to NBC Blue (today's ABC), running until April 10, 1944.
 An experimental video version was aired on NBC-TV on May 9, 1941, with Janney and Gould reprising their radio roles.
 The soap was also part of a slate of programs (which included a middleweight title fight between Billy Soose and Ken Overlin) shown to a group of 1,200 people at the New Yorker Theatre as an experiment in "theatre television".

 Only one episode exists: the one airing on September 21, 1939, and thus preserved on the WJSV broadcast day recordings.